bheliker/misc_tools/README.md

 		- `rad_deg()` converts radians to degress and `deg_rad()` does the opposite

 - `plotGPXfile()`: accepts a GPX file as input and returns a folium map.
 Intended for use in a Jupyter notebook for quickly checking GPX files.

+- `kalmanFilter(data, R, Pi, Q)`: A simple [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter)for use with basic 1-D, linear, time series sensors.
+Pass in an array, it returns a filtered array: `kalmanFilter(sensor1['temperatures'].values)`.